kevinGandolfi/kevinGandolfi/README.md

 # Hi everyone 👋

 I'm a developer from France who loves back-end.
 I was a student of `Le Wagon` (Web Development, Remote, Batch #1090), this was definitely a great experience, I met people from everywhere, new friends, and I learned so many new things in just 9 weeks.
-I'm now working as a .Net developer at Alten in Lille.
+I'm now working as a backend (C# and NodeJS) developer at Alten in Lille.

 ## Quick overview
 * GitHub stats: